codingforpleasure/customized-workspace/Ubuntu/useful-resources/detection_models.md

 ## Retinanet

-RetinaNet is a one-stage object detection model that utilizes a focal loss function to a**ddress class imbalance during training**.
+RetinaNet is a one-stage object detection model that utilizes a focal loss function to **address class imbalance during training**.

 ## DETR (DEtection TRansformer)